tigrkoshka/2023-MIPT-PL-Concepts/exceptions/README.md

 chmod +x build.sh && ./build.sh
 ```

+Both the *except* library and the playground are compiled with
+the `-fno-exceptions` flag (supported by both Clang and GCC) to ensure
+that the C++ native exceptions are not used.

 To specify the compiler to be used (for the list of the tested compilers
 see [below](#compilers)) one should set the environment variable `COMPILER`.
 This can be done with the following command: